Rediscovering the Art of Swiss Chocolate

 The challenge was clear: how to position this new venture in a market steeped in tradition and renowned for its high standards, while also showcasing the personal and pioneering spirit behind it.

 We addressed this challenge by crafting a brand strategy that leveraged the owner's personal journey of exploration and mastery.
-The strategy positioned Carrack Chocolates not just as a producer of fine confections but as an invitation to "rediscover what you know about chocolate."
-This resonated with a detailed customer profile eager to learn and explore alongside the chocolatier.
+The strategy positions Carrack Chocolates not just as a producer of fine confections but as an invitation to "rediscover what you know about chocolate."
+This resonates with a detailed customer profile eager to learn and explore alongside the chocolatier.

-The core message shifted from a declaration of quality to an engaging invitation.
+The core message shifts from a declaration of quality to an engaging invitation.

-The brand put emphasis on sincerity in traditional Swiss processes, curiosity about the potential of perfected chocolate, and a disruptive spirit in uncovering new possibilities with recipe experimentation.
+The brand puts emphasis on sincerity in traditional Swiss processes, curiosity about the potential of perfected recipes, and a disruptive spirit in uncovering new possibilities with taste experimentation.

-This strategy was the bedrock for the product line, which launched with six minimalist "Grand Crus" chocolates, each made with only three ingredients but with vastly different, surprising flavours.
+This strategy is the bedrock for the product line, which launched with six minimalist "Grand Crus" chocolates, each made with only three ingredients but with vastly different, surprising flavours.

 A red and black logo featuring a sailing ship with leaves as sails above the word 'carrack'

-The resulting design was a strategic choice to attract customers by disrupting what they might expect from traditional Swiss products, inviting them to join a journey of discovery rather than simply telling them about the product's quality.
+The resulting design is a strategic choice to attract customers by disrupting what they might expect from traditional Swiss products, inviting them to “join us” on a journey of discovery rather than simply telling them about the product's quality.

 Colorful chocolate bar wrappers with labels featuring branding, cacao content, and other details.

-The packaging design became the perfect vehicle to communicate Carrack's values.
+The packaging design becomes the perfect vehicle to communicate Carrack's values.

-The base template reflected a vintage travel ticket, with aged pastel colours and letterpress style typography.
-This design was a nod to both the brand's name, a carrack being a sailing ship, and the founder's passion for travel.
-It metaphorically served as a "ticket to join us" on a journey of discovery to exotic places like South America and North Africa, where the cocoa is sourced.
+The base template reflects a vintage travel ticket, with aged pastel colours and letterpress style typography.
+This design is a nod to both the brand's name, a carrack being a sailing ship, and the founder's passion for travel.
+It metaphorically serves as a "ticket to join us" on a journey of discovery to exotic places like South America and North Africa, where the cocoa is sourced.

-This simple, honest exterior, with its minimal ingredient lists, was strategically chosen to build trust and create a sharp contrast with the bold, bright surprise waiting inside.
+This simple, honest exterior, with its minimal ingredient lists, is strategically chosen to build trust through transparency, and create a sharp contrast to the bright surprise waiting inside.

-This unexpected reveal directly supported the brand strategy of rediscovery, demonstrating that while the craftsmanship is strictly Swiss, the possibilities are boundless.
+This unexpected reveal directly supports the brand strategy of rediscovery, demonstrating that while the craftsmanship is strictly Swiss, the possibilities are boundless.

 Black coffee packaging label with gold and red text indicating a dark chocolate-flavored coffee called 'Carrack.'
 It features a large central 'OAPA' and details about origin, terroir, supplier, variety, and vintage, along with nutritional information and an 80g weight.